deepaksood619/deepaksood619.github.io/docs/technologies/apache/databricks/03-optimizations.md

 ![z-order](../../../media/Pasted%20image%2020230320173453.png)

+If you expect a column to be commonly used in query predicates and if that column has high cardinality (that is, a large number of distinct values), then use `ZORDER BY`.

+You can specify multiple columns for `ZORDER BY` as a comma-separated list.
+However, the effectiveness of the locality drops with each extra column.
+Z-ordering on columns that do not have statistics collected on them would be ineffective and a waste of resources.
+This is because data skipping requires column-local stats such as min, max, and count.
+You can configure statistics collection on certain columns by reordering columns in the schema, or you can increase the number of columns to collect statistics on.

 To improve query speed, Delta Lake supports the ability to optimize the layout of data stored in cloud storage with [Z-Ordering](https://docs.databricks.com/delta/optimizations/file-mgmt.html), also known as multi-dimensional clustering.
 Z-Orders are used in similar situations as clustered indexes in the database world, though they are not actually an auxiliary structure.
 A Z-Order will cluster the data in the Z-Order definition, so that rows like column values from the Z-order definition are collocated in as few files as possible.

 Most database systems introduced indexing as a way to improve query performance.
 Indexes are files, and thus as the data grows in size, they can become another big data problem to solve.
 Instead, Delta Lake orders the data in the Parquet files to make range selection on object storage more efficient.
 Combined with the stats collection process and data skipping, Z-Order is similar to seek vs. scan operations in databases, which indexes solved, without creating another compute bottleneck to find the data a query is looking for.